mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 ### CNRS/INRIA differences
 Disclaimer: I know INRIA better.

+- **research project format**:
+    - INRIA provides a template, your research project should be exactly 3 pages long.
+Your presentation of 3 selected works is also 3x 1 page long, with a predefined structure for each work (description of work, personal contribution, originality and difficulty, impact, diffusion)
+    - CNRS does not provide a template; the research project is, from the ones I've seen, 10 to 15 pages long, and the summary of past works is around 5 pages.
+I wrote the CNRS application file and contracted it + adapted it to my integration team for INRIA.
+- **affectation and integration into hosting team**:
-In CNRS the recruitment is national, and you _suggest_ 2 or 3 teams for your integration (if you get accepted, CNRS decides where to send you, which may or may not be one of those teams).
+    - For CNRS the recruitment is national, and you _suggest_ 2 or 3 teams for your integration (if you get accepted, CNRS decides where to send you, which may or may not be one of those teams).
     You mention the teams, each in a paragraph, at the end of your research project, and spend 30 seconds per team at the end of your oral presentation, to explain why they'd be a good match.
     You should still work on your integration and know what the people in the team are doing, and how you'd like to work with them, but the philosophy is, very roughly, that you should be able to lead your research in any lab, and that the surrounding people do not matter this much (my 2 cents from gathered feedbacks).
 This may differ between section 7 (computer science) and 41 (maths).

-INRIA is very different: you have one application file per Inria center (there are 9 in France).
+    - INRIA is very different: you have one application file per INRIA center (there are 9 in France).
 Inside a center, you apply for a team (you have the possibility to not specify one, but it makes a bad impression: it means that there is no team for which you are a perfect fit).
     Your application file is thus very different from CNRS: the targeted team must appear frequently in it.
 In your whole research project, you must show what you will bring them, what they can help you with, why you are similar but complementary, who you'll interact with, etc.
     Finally, for INRIA, since you apply in a team, its support is essential.
 Even more that for CNRS, you should contact the hosting team early.

 ### Document 1: Summary of past research
 Show that there is coherence in your past works, that you took initiatives, that all your works interact nicely in a grand scheme that defines your identity and uniqueness as a researcher. it should not be perceived as a sequence of unrelated works that were proposed by your PhD advisors.